Fireye04/treehouse/README.md

 - Add 1d8 if you have experience with this (GM discretion)
 - Add 1d8 for each spare time block spent preparing for this check (max 2)
+- Add 1d8 by taking a deal with the devil (discuss with the GM to decide what this entails!
+TODO: better explanation)

 - Subtract d8's corresponding to your current level of Stress.
 - Subtract d8s equal to the check's difficulty, as determined by the GM: